 Just because summer is in full swing doesn’t mean the learning has to stop.
-While kids may love to just relax all summer long, as parents it’s great to still see your kids learning new things even during the summer.
+While kids may love to just relax all summer long, as parents, it’s great to still see your kids learning new things even during their break from school.
 That’s why our family loves planning one semi-educational trip every summer, to help keep our kids actively interested in learning no matter what time of year it is.

 History is what I normally turn to due to the fact that it can be fun and exciting, as well as educational.
 I don’t want to force learning on my kids, I want them to really love it and enjoy learning new things.
 That’s why this summer we headed to Idaho!
 The combination of family fun activities, beautiful surroundings and amazing history made this a must-visit destination for our family.
 We visited southeastern Idaho in particular for its huge role in pioneer history.

-I love “ghost towns”; they fill me with a certain sense of intrigue and adventure.
+I love ghost towns—they fill me with a certain sense of intrigue and adventure.
 Many structures in this now-abandoned town are on the Historic Register and it’s easy to see why.
 Chesterfield sits next to the Oregon Trail and was established in 1879.
 Unfortunately, when the train rolled through, it wasn’t close enough to Chesterfield and its residents slowly left for towns closer to the tracks.
 Now as you drive or walk past these historical buildings, you get a sense of what life was like back then.
-With all the technology we have nowadays I believe this is a huge learning opportunity for kids to see that “their world” didn’t always exist.
-It’s only about a 30-minute drive from Lava Hot Springs!
+With all the technology we have nowadays, I believe this is a huge learning opportunity for kids to see that “their world” didn’t always exist.
+This destination is also only about a 30-minute drive from Lava Hot Springs.

 Gutzon Borglum Memorial